10 Best Software Development Methodologies

 Are there any additional types that are not presented in our software development methodologies list?

-Yes, there are several other methodologies that might not have been included in the general list but can be handy.
+Yes, there are several others that may not appear in a general overview but can be highly useful in specific contexts.
 For example:

-- Test-Driven Development (TDD) emphasizes creating and running automated tests before the actual development of the application.
+• Test-Driven Development (TDD) emphasizes writing and running automated tests before developing the actual functionality.

 Which development methods are considered to be most cost-effective?